foundersandcoders/ws-tdd-node-server/README.md

 test("Home route returns a status code of 200", t => {});
 ```

 We have to pass Supertest our `router` function.
 We then define the type of request: here we are saying we want to make a `GET` request to the home route `'/'`.
-We are then expecting to get a response status code of `200` and a `"Content-Type"` header of `"text/plain"`.
+We are then expecting to get a response status code of `200` and a `"content-type"` header of `"text/plain"`.
 Supertest will fail our test if these aren't correct.
 Finally we end with a callback function that is passed any error or response for that request.

 ```javascript
 // Home Route